 Bus Overturns On N.J.
 Parkway

 BERKELEY TOWNSHIP, N.J.
-(AP) _ A bus returning gamblers to New York from Atlantic City overturned Wednesday on the Garden State Parkway, state police said.
+(AP) _ A bus returning gamblers to New York from Atlantic City overturned Wednesday on the Garden State Parkway, injuring at least two dozen passengers, state police said.
+None of the injuries was serious.

-The northbound Greyhound bus collided with an automobile and overturned near about 5 miles southwest of Toms River, according to John Hagerty, a police spokesman.
+The northbound Greyhound bus carrying 37 passengers swerved to avoid a vehicle and overturned on its side about 5 miles southwest of Toms River, according to John Hagerty, a police spokesman.

 ``Apparently the driver came up on stopped traffic.
 I don’t know if it was a traffic jam or not.
 He went off the road ... and went on the grass,″ said Kristen Parsley, a spokeswoman for Greyhound Lines Inc.